TheGoodlike13/sahyun_bot/README.md

 RequestMatchCeiling = max amount of matches from a request; defaults to 3; any positive integer is allowed

-Explain = true if you want elasticsearch to explain itself, false otherwise; defaults to false;
+Explain = true if you want elasticsearch to explain itself; defaults to false;
-explanations will only be visible in DEBUG level, in the JSON responses themselves
+explanations will only be visible in DEBUG level, in the JSON responses

 #### [system]

-HttpDebugMode = true if you want to print http headers and stuff; defaults to false
+HttpDebugMode = true if you want to print http headers and stuff to console; defaults to false;
+the default logging config should make this obsolete, unless you really wanna see a lot of stuff in the console for some reason

 LoggingConfigFilename = filename which contains logging configuration; defaults to 'config_log_default.ini';
 if the defaults are not suitable for you, consider using 'config_log.ini' which is ignored by git